belinghy/SteppingStone/README.md

     env='mocca_envs:Crab2DCustomEnv-v0'
 ```

-This command will create a new experiment directory inside the `runs` directory that contains the following files:
+The bash script will create a new experiment directory inside the `runs` directory that contains the following files:

 - `pid`: the process ID of the task running the training algorithm
 - `progress.csv`: a CSV file containing the data about the the training progress